 Quantitative analysis of size fractionation of magnetic nanoparticles

 "Work has previously been done to develop a theoretical model for the size fractionation of iron nanoparticles.
 This model is solved using COMSOL Multiphysics, a PDE solver using finite element analysis.
 The model consists of a magnetic field generated across a rectangular field flow fractionation channel.
 A continuous particle distribution of particles at a known concentration is used to model the magnetic nanoparticles.
 The particles are modeled through convection and diffusion.
 Samples were simulated at different magnetic field strengths, particle sizes, and fluid properties.
-Multiple regression performed on the dimensionless data determined an estimating equation for the elution time of particles"--Abstract, leaf iv.
+Multiple regression performed on the dimensionless data determined an estimating equation for the elution time of particles"--Abstract, page iv.

 Sitton, Oliver C., 1951-